-The Ecological-Community Psychology program welcomes applications for graduate study from all individuals interested in pursuing a PhD in Community Psychology.
+The Ecological-Community Psychology program welcomes applications for graduate study from all individuals interested in pursuing a research-based PhD in Community Psychology.
 We are committed to cultivating a diverse and inclusive environment for community-based research and action, and particularly encourage applications from members of historically under-represented and marginalized groups.
 Each year, we typically admit 5 – 6 new students for PhD study.
 Our amazing past graduates have gone on to diverse careers as academic faculty, consultants, practitioners, and evaluators.

 There are many great Community Psychology graduate programs around the country, but there are a few things that we think really sets our program apart: